 Prep work: Macarons are perfect little circles and if you are not a trained macaron maker it might be a good idea to draw a stencil for perfect circles.
 You can flip your baking paper around and draw circles using a (mathematical) compass about 2.5 cm (little less than an inch) in diameter.
 Place some white parchment paper on the baking tray, flip the baking paper back around, and pipe the circles.
 Make sure you gently remove the white parchment paper from beneath the baking paper before you put it in the oven.

-Macaron Template For easy piping, you might find this macaron template useful.
+Macaron Template For easy piping, you might find this Meeta Khurana Wolff useful.

 Sift your ingredients: If required, sift several times.
 What you want is powdery ground nuts with no lumps.
 The almond and icing sugar mixture may be pulsed in a food processor to make it finer.
 I sift my nut and icing sugar mixture again after it is pulsed in the food processor.